 Alice in Wonderland, especially the Mad Hatter, is back on trend this year.
-Both men and women are dressing in colorful pants, clashing vests and quirky top hats for a Mad Hatter and March Hare theme.
+Both men and women are dressing in colorful pants, clashing vests, and quirky top hats for a Mad Hatter and March Hare theme.
 The Queen of Hearts is another popular costume.
 Although Alice in Wonderland is not strictly set in Victorian times, the costumes do borrow a lot from the era.
-You can mix Victorian era clothing for a unique Mad Hatter themed costume or buy a costume ready made (women) and for men.
+You can mix Victorian era clothing for a unique Mad Hatter themed costume or buy a costume ready made for women and for men.

 Steampunk clothing also is a big trend, although it is not specific to Halloween.
 Hips and Curves (Plus Size lingerie & costumes) released their Halloween photo collection and most of it was Steampunk themed.

 Hocus Pocus, The Sanderson Sisters.
-Millennials are choosing the trends this year with a lot of returns to their youth when the Hocus Pocus movie was released.
-The costumes are inspired by 17th-century witches but with a more colorful twist.
+Millennials are choosing the trends this year with a lot of returns to their youth, when the Hocus Pocus movie was released.
+The costumes are inspired by 17th-century witches, but with a more colorful twist.

-If you prefer a classic witch costume, perhaps the wicked witch from the Wizard of Oz, Glenda the good witch, Sam from Bewitched, or a 50s inspired pin up girl witch is more you?
+If you prefer a classic witch costume, perhaps the Wicked Witch from the Wizard of Oz, Glenda the Good Witch, Sam from Bewitched, or a 50s inspired pin up girl witch is more you?
 There are a TON of witch costumes on the market and each witch costume takes inspiration from a different decade.

 Mary Poppins continues to be a classic.
-With the Mary Poppins Returns movie releasing soon (set in the 1930s) I expect both the original 1910s and new 1930s Mary Poppins costumes to be big hits.
-For men, that means Bert as a Chimmy sweep or in his striped “Jolly Holiday” blazer will be a popular costume as well.
-Oscar and I, having just had our 3rd baby, didn’t plan well for Halloween last year but we managed to create Mary Poppins costumes with stuff we had in our closet.
+With the Mary Poppins Returns movie releasing soon (set in the 1930s), I expect both the original 1910s and new 1930s Mary Poppins costumes to be big hits.
+For men, that means Bert as a Chimney sweep or in his striped “Jolly Holiday” blazer will be a popular costume as well.
+Oscar and I, having just had our 3rd baby, didn’t plan well for Halloween last year, but we managed to create Mary Poppins costumes with stuff we had in our closet.
 A lot of adults stopped us to say they knew exactly who we were, and that is the best compliment we could have asked for.

 Flappers and gangsters continue to dominate the 1920s costume market.
 That’s nothing new.
 There are cheap flapper costumes to glamorous beaded beauties to choose from.
-For men, there are pinstriped gangster suits for cheap although a new to you 20s suit would look better.
-For women, you too can wear a gangster costume inspired by menswear with wide leg pants, a 20s blouse with bow tie, suspenders, and newsboy cap.
+For men, there are pinstriped gangster suits for cheap, although a new to you 20s suit would look better.
+For women, you too can wear a gangster costume inspired by menswear with wide leg pants, a 20s blouse with bow tie, suspenders, and a newsboy cap.

 Dracula / Vampire / Movie Monsters